Lease to Locals Wood River Valley

 • The property must not already be a long-term rental.
 This is defined as having had full-time tenants in the past 12 months, even if they were on a month-to-month lease.

-• The maximum rent that can be charged is $3,500/month and the property can not be rented to immediate family members.
+• There is a rent cap (based on unit size) and the property can not be rented to immediate family members.

 • Leases can be either seasonally (5+ months) or long-term (12+ months) and are subject to all contingencies listed below